dansays/slack-cam/README.md

 ## Issues

-This app is dependent on `node-webcam` which, in turn, is dependent on `imagesnap`, installed in `/usr/local/bin`.
+This app is dependent on `node-webcam` which, in turn, is dependent on `imagesnap`, installed by `brew` in `/usr/local/bin`.
 I've tried a number of options for running this process in the background, including `launchd` and [node-mac](https://github.com/coreybutler/node-mac), but all run as `root` and therefore have issues resolving the path to `imagesnap`.